Signs of Alcoholism in Veterans

 - End engagement in fun and healthy activities because they got in the way of drinking

-- Repeatedly find themselves engaging in dangerous situations during/after drinking.
+- Repeatedly find themselves engaging in dangerous situations during or after drinking.

 - Continue drinking even when the alcohol seems to make mental or physical health issues worse.